impredicative/gec/README.md

 On each device:
 * $ gec set owner `<owner>`  # Just once for all future repos
 * Setup SSH:
-  * $ ssh-keygen  # Save SSH key having a passphrase to `/home/<user>/.ssh/id_gec`.
-Save the passphrase.
-Passphrase prevents ransomware from force pushing.
+  * $ ssh-keygen -f ~/.ssh/id_gec  # Use and save a passphrase to prevent any unauthorized push
   * Add `~/.ssh/id_gec.pub` key in GitHub and GitLab.
   * Create or prepend to `~/.ssh/config` the contents:
     ```shell script